 Proposal 01: update the term “Sensing Entity” as following:

-Sensing Entity: The Sensing Entity referring to a Sensing Transmitter or to a Sensing Receiver
+Sensing Entity: The Sensing Entity referring to only gNB as a Sensing Transmitter or/and to a Sensing Receiver in this release.

 In the key issue#4/5 and solutions#4/9, the terms “assistance information”, “sensing contextual information, or contextual information” are used, but with differences from the terms defined in SA1 in TS 22.137.